sst/guide/_chapters/custom-domains-in-serverless-apis.md

 ---
 layout: post
-title: Custom domains in serverless APIs
+title: Custom Domains in serverless APIs
 date: 2021-08-17 00:00:00
 lang: en
-description:
+description: In this chapter we are setting a custom domain for our serverless API on AWS.
+We are using the SST Api construct to configure the custom domain.
 ref: custom-domains-in-serverless-apis
 comments_id:
 ---

 In the [previous chapter]({% link _chapters/purchase-a-domain-with-route-53.md %}) we purchased a new domain on [Route 53](https://aws.amazon.com/route53/).
-Now let's use that for our serverless API.
+Now let's use it for our serverless API.

 {%change%} In your `lib/ApiStack.js` add the following above the `defaultAuthorizationType: "AWS_IAM",` line.